penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/01-create-first-conversational-agent.md

 ms.author: absaafan
 ---

-In this module you build your first conversational agent in Azure Logic Apps (Standard).
-You create a workflow of kind "Agent", connect it to an Azure OpenAI model, and add a tool the agent can invoke.
+In this module, learn how to build your first conversational agent using Azure Logic Apps (Standard), creating your first agent workflow, connecting it to an Azure OpenAI model, and adding a tool the agent can invoke.
 The running example is a “Tour Guide” agent for The Met (The Metropolitan Museum of Art).

 By the end, you will: